 Did you know that dandelions are not just a weed in your yard?
 They are actually edible and make a beautiful, tasty jelly!
 Dandelion Jelly is a sweet, light jelly that goes perfectly with a batch of homemade biscuits!
-We ordered some small 4 oz jars so now I have enough jelly that I can share them with family and friends!
+A few years ago I made my first batch of dandelion jelly and now this is a staple in our pantry.
+Now that warmer weather is on the way, dandelions are probably starting to pop up all over the yard.
+Now’s the time to try some of this super tasty backyard jelly!

 **Dandelions are highly recognized as edible and safe to eat but you should always do your own research before eating wildflowers.